Josh Green (basketball): High school career

-While in Australia, Green attended The King's School in Sydney and dominated the local basketball scene so much that he was selected to represent the New South Wales' under 16 state team at the age of 13.
+While in Sydney, Green attended The King's School in Parramatta and dominated the local basketball scene so much that he was selected to represent the New South Wales' under 16 state team at the age of 13.
 Later that year, the Green family relocated to Phoenix, Arizona, and in 2015, Josh enrolled at Mountain Ridge High School, where he impressed.
 In 2017, he transferred to the IMG Academy in Florida and became a five-star draft prospect.
 In the final game of his high school career, Green led IMG to a national championship victory with a 65–55 win over La Lumiere and was subsequently named MVP of the championship game.

 He was selected for the 2019 McDonald's All-American Boys Game, along with fellow UA recruit Nico Mannion.

 Recruiting

 Green received an offer to join the Villanova Wildcats in April 2018.
 In July 2018, he received an offer to join the North Carolina Tar Heels.

 Green was considered a top player in the 2019 recruiting class by 247Sports, Rivals and ESPN.
 On 4 October 2018, Green committed to play for the Arizona Wildcats over Kansas, North Carolina, Villanova, USC and UNLV.
-Green is a consensus five-star prospect out of IMG Academy in Bradenton, Florida.
+Green was a consensus five-star prospect out of IMG Academy in Bradenton, Florida.
 In October 2018, Green signed his NLI to the University of Arizona for basketball.